 #10 The Teacher (wo de ling hun shi ai zuo de) | Taiwan

-Award-winning drama set in Taiwan, just before it became the first Asian country to legalize same-sex marriage.
+Award-winning drama set in Taiwan, just before it became the first Asian country to legalize same-gender marriage.
 When the 26-year-old Civics teacher, Kevin, openly voiced his stance on marriage equality at school, he stirs up a storm.
 His being madly in love with an HIV-positive man doesn’t sit well with all the surrounding people.
 When a rumor breaks out about his HIV status, he is forced to make choices no one should have to. – The Teacher.

 Mandarin, with English subtitles